stormhawkjordan/ipLOC/README.md

-# ipLOC - A simple, easy to use IP checker
+# ipLOC - A simple, easy to use IP checker for Debian based distributions

 ipLOC is a simple and lightweight IP status tool that can be run from one command: iploc